Sorix/CloudCore/README.md

 **How to use it:**
 * **+** button adds new object to local storage (that will be automatically synced to Cloud)
+* **Share* button presents the CloudKit Sharing UI
 * **refresh** button calls `pull` to fetch data from Cloud.
-That is useful button for simulators because Simulator unable to receive push notifications
+That is only useful for simulators because Simulator unable to receive push notifications
 * Use [CloudKit dashboard](https://icloud.developer.apple.com/dashboard/) to make changes and see it at application, and make change in application and see ones in dashboard.
 Don't forget to refresh dashboard's page because it doesn't update data on-the-fly.

 ## Tests
-CloudKit objects can't be mocked up, that's why I create 2 different types of tests:
+CloudKit objects can't be mocked up, that's why there are 2 different types of tests:

 * `Tests/Unit` here I placed tests that can be performed without CloudKit connection.
 That tests are executed when you submit a Pull Request.
 * `Tests/CloudKit` here located "manual" tests, they are most important tests that can be run only in configured environment because they work with CloudKit and your Apple ID.